MEET THE FERRET

 Staple Diet

 Always keep your ferret’s food bowl full of high-quality ferret kibble so they can eat several meals throughout the day.
-Ferrets are obligate carnivores meaning they require a meat-based diet and cannot properly digest food that uses vegetable protein or has a high level of grains.
-MN Pocket Pet Rescue recommends mixing ½ Marshall’s Premium Ferret Diet with ½ Wysong ferret food to make the most balanced diet.
+Ferrets are obligate carnivores, meaning they require a meat-based diet and cannot properly digest food that uses vegetable protein or has a high level of grains.
+MNPPR recommends mixing ½ Marshall’s Premium Ferret Diet with ½ Wysong Ferret Food to make the most balanced diet.
 If your ferret is overweight, they may need fewer treats or more exercise.

 Safe Treats